darrenldl/blockyarchive/README.md

 I would like to thank [Ming](https://github.com/mdchia/) for his feedback on the documentation, UX design, and several other general aspects of the osbx project, of which most of the designs are carried over to blkar, and also his further feedback on this project as well.

-The design of the readable rate in progress report text is copied from [Arch Linux pacman](https://wiki.archlinux.org/index.php/Pacman)'s progress bar design.
+The design of the readable rate in progress report text is copied from [Arch Linux pacman](https://wiki.archlinux.org/index.php/Pacman)'s progress bar design

 The design of block set interleaving arrangement in RS enabled versions is heavily inspired by [Thanassis Tsiodras's design of RockFAT](https://www.thanassis.space/RockFAT.html).
 The interleaving provides resistance against burst sector errors.